jayasudha-1/cs628-pe-jayasudha/PE03/todolist-app/README.md

 Process:

-App component: This is the main component that manages the state of the ToDo list. taskInput state: The taskInput state stores the current value of the input field, representing the task description the user is typing.
+App component: This is the main component that manages the state of the ToDo list. taskInput state: The taskInput state stores the current value of the input field.
 handleInputChange: This function is triggered whenever the user types in the input field.
 It updates the taskInput state accordingly.
 handleAddTask: This function is called when the "Add Task" button is clicked.
-It adds the current taskInput value to the tasks array and clears the input field.
+It adds the current taskInput value to the tasks.
 handleDeleteTask: This function is called when the "Delete" button next to a task is clicked.
 It removes the task from the list.

 Output: